icecave/isolator/README.md

 MyDocument now takes an instance of Isolator in it's constructor.
-It would a pain and unnecessary to specify the Isolator instance every time you construct an object in your production code, so a shared instance is accessible using Isolator::get() method.
-If a non-null value is passed to Isolator::get() it is returned unchanged.
+It would a pain and unnecessary to specify the Isolator instance every time you construct an object in your production code, so a shared instance is made accessible using Isolator::get() method.
+If a non-NULL value is passed to Isolator::get() it is returned unchanged, allowing you to replace the Isolator when necessary.

-Now that an Isolator instance is available, the getContents() method is updated to use the isolator rather than calling the global function directly.
-The behavior of the MyDocument class remains unchanged but testing the class is easy, as will be shown in the example test suite below.
+Now that an Isolator instance is available, MyDocument::getContents() is updated to use the isolator rather than calling the global function directly.
+The behavior of MyDocument remains unchanged but testing the class is easy, as will be shown in the example test suite below.

-*The test below is written for the [PHPUnit](http://www.phpunit.de) testing framework, using [Phake](https://github.com/mlively/Phake) for mocking.
+*Note: The test below is written for the [PHPUnit](http://www.phpunit.de) testing framework, using [Phake](https://github.com/mlively/Phake) for mocking.
 Phake provides more flexible alternative to PHPUnit's built-in mock objects.*

 ```php